Washington D.C. January 2024

 The Washington Auto Show

 From concept cars to the hottest luxury vehicles, the Washington Auto Show features the newest technology, gorgeous vehicles, and various automotive-related exhibits across three floors of the Walter E. Washington Convention Center.
+The event will be held from January 19-28, 2024.
+Ticket prices are $15 on weekdays and $20 on weekends for adults (13 and up), $7 any day for children aged 6-12, and free for children 5 and under.
+Special discounts include Military Tribute Day on January 23 (free with Military ID or DD214) and Student Day on January 26 ($7 off with student ID).
 Tickets can be purchased here.
 Families wanting to attend will love the child play area designed to occupy younger visitors.

 Monster Jam

 Looking for something to get your adrenaline pumping?
-Then head down to the Capital One Arena for some excitement.
-See the country's most popular motor sport event: Monster Jam.
+Then, head down to the Capital One Arena for some excitement.
+See the country's most popular motorsport event: Monster Jam.
 Over 2 days, you'll get the chance to see giant, 10+ foot-tall, 12,000-pound monster trucks compete against each other with jaw-dropping stunts and tricks.
-Tickets start at $20 and can be purchased here
+Tickets can be purchased here

 Washington D.C.
 Events in January